GaryBoone/Calais/README.md

 3. GPT-4, like all current Large Language Models may hallucinate or make other errors.

-   For example, it added `-H` to the request for files in an example above, even though that wasn't requested or necessary.

    Always review the returned command before running it.

 ## Safeties and Cautions